PhilippeItsMe/ci-portfolio4-django/README.md

 ### Deployement

+- **Clone the Repository**: Clone the GitHub repository and open it on VCS for developpement

+- **Configure Environment Variables**: Create a .env file in the root directory of your project.
+Add all necessary environment variables, such as DATABASE_URL, CLOUDINARY_API_KEY, and any other sensitive data.

+- **Install Dependencies**: Ensure a virtual environment is active.
+Install the project dependencies using the command pip install -r requirements.txt.

+- **Run Migrations**: Apply database migrations to set up the PostgreSQL schema using the command python manage.py migrate.

+- **Test the Application**: Run the application locally using Visual Studio Code to ensure it works as expected.
+Use the terminal to execute commands like python manage.py runserver.

+- **Deploy to Heroku**: Push your changes to the GitHub repository, triggering continuous deployment to Heroku.
+Ensure that the Heroku app is configured with the necessary environment variables and add-ons.

+- **Manage Media Files**: Configure Cloudinary in your Django settings.
+Ensure that media files are correctly uploaded and managed through Cloudinary.

 ### Platforms and Tools Overview

 The **Passeport Chats & Chiens** project integrates a range of platforms and services to streamline its development, deployment, and management processes.